HarperFast/harper/README.md

 ```

 cd bin
-node install
+hdb_install

 ```

-*    HarperDB requires root/admin access to install inotifywait.
+*    You will need read and write access to the HDB_HOME directory, default path is your current working directory.

-*    You will be prompted to for a password during the install.
+*    You will be prompted to for a database user name and password during the install.

 *    If HarperDB is already installed bin/run will **NOT** run the installer.